In Depth Baby Product Reviews Led by a Pediatrician

 Want the best baby carrier for wearing your baby?
 We researched more than 32 products before selecting the 16 top contenders for comprehensive testing with varying-sized parents and babies over several months.
 We looked at several factors that contribute to a product's overall performance, such as baby's comfort, parent's comfort, ease of use, and ease of cleaning.
 We also took note of specific product details and used the carriers in real-world applications, such as around the home or on excursions with little ones.
 Picking the right one can be challenging, but our review can help you narrow down the options.
 Continue reading for all the information and details you need to select the best choice for your family and budget.

-In addition to baby carriers, we've tested loads of baby gear and other babywearing options, including the best baby backpack carriers.
+In addition to baby carriers, we've tested loads of baby gear and other babywearing options, including baby backpack carriers.
 Don't want to carry your little one?
-Check out our picks for the best strollers.
+Check out our picks for strollers.

 Editor's Note: We updated this review on April 2, 2024, to ensure product availability and pricing.